stephenvisser/FreeFootie/README.md

     git clone https://github.com/ConCode/FreeFootie
     cd FreeFootie
     npm install
+    mongod
     gulp init
     gulp server

 Note: We've recently switched to gulp.
 You may have to re-run npm install and get your head around the new, improved build system

-Oh, and mongod will have to be on the CLASSPATH (Windows & OSX)
+Oh, and you'll have to start mongod however you normally do on your system

 ###Structure
 This nodejs application has its components split between client and server.
 Files found in the client directory